-- Ask your students how trees in winter are different to trees in summer.
+- Ask your students how trees in winter are different from trees in summer.
 What do trees do to survive the cold and snow and ice of winter?
 Chances are, they’ll say they lose their leaves.
 That’s right, but only for some trees.

 - Read Tell Me, Tree, by Gail Gibbons, to your students.
 This picture book offers an excellent introduction to trees—their parts (buds, bark, seeds, leaves, fruit), functions (how they grow, photosynthesis), characteristics of conifers and deciduous trees, and more.

-- Show students the pictures of a deciduous tree and a coniferous tree and ask them to name some of the traits of each kind of tree.
+- Show students the pictures of a deciduous tree and a coniferous tree, and ask them to name some of the traits of each kind of tree.
 This will help them incorporate the information you shared with them in Tell me, Tree.